-HHSC provides specific vitamin and mineral products as a pharmacy benefit to clients 20 years of age or younger and enrolled in Medicaid, and the CSHCN Services Program.
+HHSC provides specific vitamin and mineral products as a pharmacy benefit to clients 20 years or younger and enrolled in Medicaid, and the CSHCN Services Program.
 The products are also available through the Medicaid Comprehensive Care Program (CCP) as a medical benefit.

 Pharmacies are not required to enroll in the CCP or as a Medicaid durable medical equipment (DME) provider to supply these products.
 Pharmacies already enrolled as Medicaid CCP or DME providers can submit claims as a pharmacy benefit or medical benefit.
 Contact the Texas Medicaid and Healthcare Partnership (TMHP) for instructions about submitting medical claims.